To grunt and sweat under a weary life,

 - Seamus Zelazny Harper did this a time or two on Andromeda for the AI of the ship.
 It included a combo Journey to the Center of the Mind that happened to be Cyberspace.

-- The third season of Being Human (UK) included one of these early on.
+- The third season of Being Human (UK) included one of these early on, when vampire John Mitchell enters Purgatory to retrieve ghost Annie and bring her back to the real world.
 It's not without larger consequences.

 - The final episode of Season 4 has Phoebe cast a spell on herself to enter the Wasteland - where demons go when vanquished - when Cole contacts her through a medium.
 Subverted in that she has no interest in rescuing him, she wants him to let go and stop bothering her.